 Clinical Findings and Diagnosis

-Cats with hyperthyroidism can be treated by radioiodine therapy, thyroidectomy, or chronic administration of an antithyroid drug.
+Cats with hyperthyroidism can be treated by radioiodine therapy, thyroidectomy, chronic administration of an antithyroid drug, or lifelong nutritional therapy (iodine-deficient diet).
 Radioactive iodine provides a simple, effective, and safe treatment and is considered the treatment of choice.
 The radioiodine is concentrated within the thyroid tumor, where it selectively irradiates and destroys hyperfunctioning thyroid tissue.

 Surgical thyroidectomy is also an effective treatment for hyperthyroidism in cats.
 With unilateral thyroid tumors, hemithyroidectomy corrects the hyperthyroid state, and thyroxine supplementation usually is not necessary.
 For bilateral thyroid tumors, complete thyroidectomy is indicated, but parathyroid function must be preserved to avoid postoperative hypocalcemia.
 Thyroxine supplementation should be started 1–2 days after complete thyroidectomy.
 If iatrogenic hypoparathyroidism develops, treatment with vitamin D and calcium is also indicated.

 Treatment with methimazole, an antithyroid drug, controls hyperthyroidism by blocking thyroid hormone synthesis.
+Carbimazole is a similar antithyroid drug available in many European countries, Australia, and Japan; it exerts its effects through immediate conversion to methimazole after administration.
 Propylthiouracil, another antithyroid drug, is not recommended for use in cats because of the high incidence of serious adverse effects (especially hemolytic anemia and thrombocytopenia).
-The recommended initial daily dose of methimazole is 2.5-5 mg, ideally in two divided doses.
-The dose is adjusted to maintain circulating thyroid hormone concentrations within the normal range and is given daily.
+The recommended initial daily dose of methimazole is 2.5–5 mg in two divided doses.
+The dosage is adjusted to maintain circulating thyroid hormone concentrations within the mid-normal range and is given daily.
 Adverse effects, the more serious of which are agranulocytosis and thrombocytopenia, develop in <5% of treated cats.
 If this occurs, methimazole should be discontinued and supportive therapy instituted; these adverse reactions should resolve within 2 wk.
-To maintain normal levels of thyroid hormone and to monitor for adverse reactions during the first 3 mo of treatment (when the most serious side effects associated with methimazole therapy develop), complete blood counts and serum thyroid hormone determinations should be repeated at 2- to 4-wk intervals, and the drug dose adjusted as necessary.
+To maintain normal levels of thyroid hormone and to monitor for adverse reactions during the first 3 mo of treatment (when the most serious adverse effects associated with methimazole therapy develop), CBCs and serum thyroid hormone determinations should be repeated at 2- to 4-wk intervals, with the drug dosage adjusted as necessary.
 Subsequently, serum T4 concentrations should be measured at 3- to 6-mo intervals to monitor dosage requirements and response to treatment.

-The use of medical therapy other than methimazole may be required if adverse reaction develop.
-For the most part, these alternative medical therapies are for short-term use and are only recommended prior to a more permanent treatment option.
+The use of medical therapy other than methimazole may be required if adverse effects develop.
+For the most part, these alternative medical therapies are for short-term use and are only recommended before use of a more permanent treatment option.

 Propranolol and atenolol are the most frequently used β−adrenoceptor blocking agents in hyperthyroid cats.
 These drugs do not lower the circulating T4 concentration but are used to symptomatically control the tachycardia, tachypnea, hypertension, and hyperexcitability associated with hyperthyroidism.

 Treatment of thyroid neoplasia and hyperthyroidism in dogs is dictated by the size of the primary tumor, extent of local tissue invasion, presence of detectable metastasis, and available treatment options.
 Surgery, chemotherapy, cobalt irradiation, and use of radioactive iodine therapy, alone or in combination, may be indicated depending on the individual.
-Medical control of the hyperthyroid state can be achieved by daily administration of an antithyroid drug such as methimazole or carbimazole (5–15 mg/dog, bid), but such medical treatment will not prevent tumor growth or metastasis.
+The hyperthyroid state can be medically controlled by daily administration of an antithyroid drug such as methimazole or carbimazole (5–15 mg/dog, bid), but such treatment will not prevent tumor growth or metastasis.
 Because canine hyperthyroidism is almost always associated with thyroid carcinoma, the longterm prognosis in these dogs is poor to grave.

-Last full review/revision March 2012 by Mark E. Peterson, DVM, DACVIM; Janice E. Kritchevsky, 'VMD, MS, DACVIM
+Last full review/revision August 2013 by Mark E. Peterson, DVM, DACVIM